 Certainly!
+Please email Danielle Walter-Davis, Grants Portfolio Manager.
 We’re happy to talk with you about your project.
-Also, all new applicants are required to attend a grant information session.

-The Baltimore Heritage Area Association, the management entity of the Baltimore National Heritage Area, manages the Heritage Investment Grant program.
-This grant is a source of funding designed to provide small, but strategic investments in cultural heritage tourism projects and organizations within the boundaries of the heritage area.
+The Baltimore Heritage Area Association, the management entity of the Baltimore National Heritage Area (BNHA), manages the Heritage Investment Grant Fund.
+This grant is a source of federal funding designed to provide small, but strategic investments in cultural heritage tourism projects within the geographic boundary of the national heritage area and which align with the U.S. National Park Service's priorities.
 The Heritage Investment Grant provides funds for non-capital projects.
 Eligible projects must address or complete a priority activity identified in and consistent with the goals, objectives, strategies, and actions outlined in the 2013 Baltimore National Heritage Area Comprehensive Management Plan.

 WHO CAN APPLY?

-Eligible applicants are non-profit organizations in good standing with the Maryland Department of Assessments and Taxation, qualified to do business in Maryland, and have the legal capacity and authority to incur obligations involved under the grant program.
+Your project has to be located within the national heritage area boundary (please see map).
+Eligible applicants are non-profit organizations in good standing with the Maryland Department of Assessments and Taxation, or units of local government (Baltimore City) qualified to do business in Maryland, and have the legal capacity and authority to incur obligations involved under the grant program.

 GETTING STARTED WITH THE APPLICATION PROCESS

-- The 2019 grant guidelines are available below.
-Application instructions are included in the application for each question.
+- The 2023 grant guidelines are available below.
+Application instructions are included in the online application for each question.

 - Your grant application must include a specific budget form.
 A link to this form is provided below.